Madhu Rye: Career

 Rye was encouraged by Shivkumar Joshi and Chandrakant Bakshi to write his own short stories.
 He taught for a brief period and worked in a machinery concern for few years.
 He wrote his first short story for a contest under the pen name "Madhu Rye" and won second prize.
 He moved to Ahmedabad in 1967 and joined Navneetlal and Co. as a marketing writer.

 His play Koi Pan Ek Phool Nu Naam Bolo To (Tell Me the Name of a Flower) premiered in 1969, directed by Mrinalini Sarabhai and produced by Darpana Academy.
 He went to Honolulu, US in 1970 and studied stagecraft, especially playwriting and direction at the University of Hawaii for two semesters.

 After returning in 1971, he founded Aakanth Sabarmati, a playwrights' workshop to preach minimalist style and the importance of improvisation in plays, against the prevalent absurd theatre.

 In 1974, he married Suvarna Bhatt.
 In 1974, he, along with his wife, moved to the US to study for a MA in continuing education with special emphasis on creative writing at the University of Evansville, Evansville, Indiana.
 He later separated from her.

 Rye settled in the US and started the Gujarati weekly in 1978.
 He also edited Gujarat Times, published from New York City.
 He now lives in New Jersey, and has edited the Gujarati short story magazine Mamata since 2011.

 Works

 Rye is an experimental and modernist writer.
 He created the style of formless prose writing called "harmonica" for some of his short stories.
 He chiefly wrote fiction and plays.
 He adapted his novels into plays and vice versa.
 His plays were adapted into several languages including Hindi, Marathi and English.
 His short stories and plays became very popular in 1960s.

 Short stories

 Banshi Naamni Ek Chhokri (1964) was his first short story collection with experimental modern styles.
 Roopkatha (1972) is a collection of twenty-eight stories in traditional as well as "harmonica" style.
 His other work Kaalsarp (1972) has humour and imagination.
-Kautuk (2005) is his short story collection.
+Kautuk (2005) is his short story collection..
+Roop Roop Amber (2025) is his latest collection fo short stories.